 On the other hand, other users are frightened by particular articles they've read online about Google.
 On May 28, 2020, Google announced that Core Web Vitals would soon become a new ranking signal, stating that user experience will affect rankings.
 Their announcement lists Core Web Vitals as signals "important for delivering a good page experience in Google Search".
 This proves that site speed is being considered, but there is also evidence that it does not outweigh other on-page factors.
 So, when it comes to site speed as a ranking factor, Google isn't looking for a website with lightning-fast speed.
 It's looking for one that can meet a user's intent.
 As such, user experience and content should be the focus of any SEO campaign.
 Site speed is merely a small piece of the puzzle.

 Optimization is a process that must be approached by the user according to each site's specific needs.
-The same theme, installed on different servers, with different content, and different design, can produce completely different results.
-For this reason, it's not theme authors responsibility to optimise your website.
-If you are interested, on the Uncode Facebook Group, you can confront with other Uncode users about these topics.
+The same theme, installed on different servers, with different content, and different designs, can produce completely different results.
+For this reason, it's not the theme author's responsibility to optimize your website.
+If you are interested, on the Uncode Facebook Group, you can confront other Uncode users about these topics.
 Always on this group, you can find Uncode experts who provide help for free, or freelance quotations: